learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 If expected arguments aren't given, the parameters won't be set.
 The parameters' values will be `undefined`.
-This is just like non-initialized variables; set them else they're `undefined`.  **This will not cause an error in JavaScript**.
+This is just like non-initialized variables; if you don't assign a value they're `undefined`.  **This will not cause an error in JavaScript**.
 This can lead to humorous bugs like:

 ```text
 "Wake undefined the undefined"  // From: console.log("Wake ${dogName} the ${dogBreed}");